onefortheboys

 Don’t Be Selfish We Need Your Balls

-I want to encourage you that your not alone in this journey and you owe it to yourself and your loved ones to look after your balls.
+I want to encourage you that you are not alone in this journey and you owe it to yourself and your loved ones to look after your balls.
 I’ve had people die before my very eyes having cancer and it’s a slow cruel death.
-The harsh reality is that it is too late when you are on your death bed.
-As for a dying person a lot of them have said to me: “Why did I choose to ignore the signs”.
-What was it that bought me to an early death.
-Sometimes it is simple the FEAR of seeking help.
+The harsh reality is that it is too late when you are on your deathbed.
+As for a dying person, a lot of them have said to me: “Why did I choose to ignore the signs”.
+What was it that bought me to an early death?
+Sometimes it is simply the FEAR of seeking help.

 Guys grow some balls and get yourself checked out.
 No one knows your body as well as you do.
 You know when you’re not feeling well or are having pains.
 When it comes to your balls, if its not functioning to its full potential then you can be in serious trouble.